Research

 Topics

-3. Covalent Organic Frameworks
+2. Covalent Organic Frameworks

-4. Colloidal Nanoparticle Synthesis
+Colloidal Nanoparticle Synthesis

-In the Hamachi Group, we are interested in studying CANs and developing the chemistry to make new classes of covalent bonds dynamic.
-This research involves a mixture of organic chemistry techniques (1H NMR, GC/MS, FTIR) and materials engineering techniques (tensile testing, DSC, DMTA).
-You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem. |
+In the Hamachi Group, we are interested in nanoparticle synthesis and characterization.
+For many applications, it is important to consistently make a narrow size distribution of nanoparticles.
+We seek to develop new synthetic methods to achieve this.
+This research involves a mixture of organic chemistry techniques (1H NMR, FTIR), physical chemistry techniques (DLS, Fluorescence Spectroscopy) and materials engineering techniques (PXRD, SEM).
+You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem.

 Covalent Organic Frameworks

 Covalent Organic Frameworks (COFs) are a class of crystalline, porous polymers synthesized from well-defined molecular building blocks called monomers.
-They are similar to CANs in that they are both polymers with dynamic cross-links, however CANs are generally not porous and not crystalline.
-COFs are porous and crystalline due to the nature of the monomers used and the synthetic conditions used to make the polymers.
+You can imagine this class of materials as molecular sponges where each hole in the sponge is the same size, and can be modified to absorb specific pollutants.
 By swapping out the monomers for ones of different shapes and sizes, we can change the structure of the crystal as well as the size and shape of the pores.
-A good way to visualize a COF is to think of a porous sponge, where each pore is very small and exactly the same size.
-This high surface area allows COFs to adsorb gasses/analytes and to be used in molecular separations. |
+COFs are very high surface area materials that can adsorb gasses/analytes and to be used in molecular separations.

-In the Hamachi Group, we are interested in developing methods to synthesize new COFs with novel linkage chemistries.
-This research involves a mixture of organic chemistry techniques (1H NMR, GC/MS, FTIR) and materials engineering techniques (PXRD, SEM, surface area analysis).
-You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem. |
+In the Hamachi Group, we are interested in developing methods to synthesize colloidal COFs.
+Here is a recent publication from the group on synthesizing colloidal COF-300.
+This research involves a mixture of organic chemistry techniques (1H NMR, GC/MS, FTIR), physical chemistry techniques (DLS, surface area analysis), and materials engineering techniques (PXRD, SEM).
+You do not need prior experience with these techniques to be able to participate in a research project, although it is suggested that you have taken the first two quarters of gen chem.

 For more background information on this topic, you can read these articles from a few prominent research groups in the field.
 Please note that you may need to be on the campus wireless network in order to access them: